A71Q/crserver/README.md

 crserver
 ========

-This is the server for the chat room application.
+This is the server for the chatroom (https://github.com/atiq21/chatroom.git) application.
 It keep track of registered user and broadcast message.

 You need to provide database password and GOOGLE_API_KEY in config.php.